ArenKDesai/Aren-s-Notes/SSDs and RAID.md

 - NAND-based technology
 - Higher cost per bit than hard drives, but better performance
 - contains blocks made of pages
-- Writing a single page requires erasing the entire block of
+- Writing a single page requires erasing the entire block of pages
+-

 ### NAND
 A NAND flash block is a grid of cells, of the following: